ben-jacobson/Remora-STM32F4xx-PIO/README.md

 - JSON config loading - Working - no known issues
 - Ethernet Comms - in progress:
     - Working, no issues experienced yet
-    - Todo: Set up a warning on the console out if the Ethernet is disconnected on startup
 - SPI Comms - in progress:
     - Able to sync with LinuxCNC Component at full speed with an RPi5
     - Working but see issue below about follower errors during rapids.